 The Connecticut Rivers Council must commit financial resources to purchase equipment, hire staff, and otherwise prepare to provide the high-quality programs in our camps well in advance of the camps opening for the summer.
 Participants therefore must be prepared to make a financial commitment to attend.

 Refund requests made before June 15th the fee will be reimbursed minus the cancellation fee of $75.
 Requests after June 15th fee will be reimbursed minus the cancellation fee of $125.
+Deposits can be transferred to new registrations.

 All requests for refund consideration are to be in writing and sent either in the form of a letter or email to: